arielperez82/the-adaptive-alchemist/src/content/blog/the-core-principles-of-fluid-team-design.md

 ### Practical implementation guides

-- [Building Shared Consciousness: Practical Mechanisms That Scale](/building-shared-consciousness-practical-mechanisms-that-scale-decision-making/): Specific tools and practices for transparency in fluid organizations
+- [**Building Shared Consciousness: Practical Mechanisms That Scale**](/building-shared-consciousness-practical-mechanisms-that-scale-decision-making/): Specific tools and practices for transparency in fluid organizations
-- [Leadership Without Control (Part 1\)](/leadership-without-control-part-1/): How to lead through context-setting in dual operating systems
+- [**Leadership Without Control (Part 1\)**](/leadership-without-control-part-1/): How to lead through context-setting in dual operating systems

 _Next in the series: **Leadership in Fluid Organizations: From Command to Context** \- How leadership roles evolve when teams form and dissolve around the work._